Are you looking for an answer on how to bottle feed newborn twins at the same time?

 The Bright Starts and Fisher-Price rocker were WAY too big for our newborn girls.
 The seats practically engulfed their little bodies.

-I feel the Bright Starts seat is perfect for a 3-month-old or at least 15 pounds.
-When I tried to put my girls in it, their heads seemed really uncomfortable because the seat did not recline back much and it was too big for them.
+The Bright Starts seat is perfect for a 3-month-old or at least 15 pounds.
+When I tried to put my girls in it, their heads seemed uncomfortable because the seat did not recline back much, and it was too big for them.

-I found the Fisher-Price bouncer seat to be the BEST option for our newborn girls.
+I found the Fisher-Price bouncer seat the BEST option for our newborn girls.

-The seat reclined back enough to keep their heads in a stable position AND it did not engulf their little bodies.
+The seat reclined back enough to keep their heads stable, AND it did not engulf their little bodies.
 Our girls were over 8 pounds when we used this.
 For a super tiny babe under 8 pounds, you may need to put rags or small blankets on each side of their head for added support.

 Plus, I love the cute toy bar that connects at the front for visual tracking and stimulation.

-To feed newborn twins using this seat, make sure to place them on a safe and stable surface.
+To feed newborn twins using this seat, place them on a safe and stable surface.

 Again, I fed our twin girls in these seats on the floor.
-This was the safest angle for me to comfortably sit and feed them.
+This was the safest angle for me to sit and feed them comfortably.

-Both of my girls were on home oxygen at the time too so their oxygen cords did not extend into our kitchen.
+My girls were on home oxygen at the time, too, so their oxygen cords did not extend into our kitchen.
 If their cords had reached our kitchen, I probably would have used them on our dining table too.

 Table For Two

 Ok, so this feeding system is AMAZING.
-I found out about it from another twin mom in the NICU who swears by it.
+I learned about it from another twin mom in the NICU who swears by it.

 It’s designed solely for twins to make “bottle feeding time” that much easier on you.

-At the time I’m writing this post, I do not have one of these seats YET.
+I do not have one of these seats YET when I’m writing this post.
 It’s on my wish list!

 Here is why I love this seat so much.

-- It comes with padded seat inserts and headrests to keep your babes well-positioned during bottle time.
+- It has padded seat inserts and headrests to keep your babes well-positioned during bottle time.

 - There are bottle holders on each side.

-- There’s a carrying handle on the back to easily move it around your house or to take it on road trips.
+- There’s a carrying handle on the back to move it around your house quickly or to take it on road trips.

-- One GENIUS feature is the armrest for you to rest your arms on while feeding!
+- One GENIUS feature is the armrest to rest your arms on while feeding!